strata-org/jverify/docs/guide/src/supported_java_features.md

 - `implements`, but only classes implementing interfaces
 - `extends`, but only interfaces extending interfaces
 - Lambda expressions, but only those that don't read variables from their enclosing scope
+- Type parameters, but only those without bounds and no wildcards

 # Supported Java standard library packages